lanhao34/lanhao34.github.io/_pages/about.md

 # social: true  # includes social icons at the bottom of the page
 ---
 ## About Me
-I'm a 5th-year Ph.D. student at the Department of ECE, University of Toronto, supervised by Prof. Baochun Li.
-I received both my B.E. and M.E. degree from the School of Communication, Xidian University in 2015 and 2018, respectively.
-Now I'm looking for the post-doc position related to my research interests.
+I received my Ph.D. degree at the Department of Electrical & Computer Engineering, University of Toronto, supervised by Prof. Baochun Li.
+I finished both my B.E. and M.E. degree at the School of Communication, Xidian University in 2015 and 2018, respectively.
+Now I'm a postdoctoral researcher at the Department of Computer Science and Technology, Tsinghua University, supervised by Prof. Jiwu Shu.

 ## Research Interests
-Distributed Machine Learning, Deep Reinforcement Learning, Graph Neural Network, Federated Learning, Privacy Preserving, Data Center Network
+Distributed Machine Learning, Deep Reinforcement Learning, Graph Neural Network, Federated Learning, Privacy Preserving, Data Center Network, Load Balancing, Congestion Control.